Decay of spin helices in XXZ quantum spin chains with single-ion anisotropy: Spin-wave approximation

-When Eq.~\eqref{eq:stable_condition} holds, the spin-wave approximation for the amplitude decay can written in closed form: $A(t) = 1 - \frac{1}{8S} \frac{[\Delta - \cos(Q)]^2}{ \Delta |\cos(Q)|} \big[1 - \cos(\omega t / 2) J_0(\omega t / 2) \big]$, where $\omega = 8 S \sqrt{ \Delta |\cos(Q)|}$, and $J_0(.)$ is a Bessel function of the first kind.
-Although this is not quantitatively correct for small $S$, as can already be seen by comparing the short-time expansion with Eq.~\eqref{eq:decay_2ndO}, the appearance of oscillations and the tendency of a stronger decay for small $\Delta$ or $|\cos(Q)|$ can also be seen in the numerical results.
+where $\omega = 8 S \sqrt{ \Delta |\cos(Q)|}$, and $J_0(.)$ is a Bessel function of the first kind.
+Although this is not quantitatively correct for small $S$, as can already be recognized by comparing the short-time expansion with Eq.~\eqref{eq:decay_2ndO}, the appearance of oscillations and the tendency of a stronger decay for small $\Delta$ or $|\cos(Q)|$ can also be seen in the numerical results (see the Appendix for a direct comparison).
 In the full model, the oscillations are much more dampened (Fig.~\ref{fig:decay_closeup}), however.
 We think that the algebraic decay to a constant amplitude that follows from the above expression for $A(t)$ is likely to be an artifact of the spin-wave approximation.